Billplz/Billplz-for-GravityForms/README.md

 * Login to WordPress Dashboard
 * Navigate to Forms >> Settings >> Billplz >> Add New
-* Set up API Secret Key, Collection ID and X Signature Key
+* Set up Mode, API Secret Key, Collection ID and X Signature Key
 * Set all relevant option

 # Other